 When selling products to different markets you need to handle currency.
 With the price variants in Crystallize, you can define any number of prices and associate a currency with it.
 A store that sells from Norway to the EU and globally you might define prices as follows:

 - Local - NOK

 - European - EUR

 That will give you the flexibility to define the prices for the different markets in the relevant currency.
 VAT/TAX is associated with a given product and for European and international sales you would disregard the VAT/TAX as it is not used for export scenarios.

 Discounts are often used to create a sense of urgency with customers or to sell out unwanted inventory.
-Discounts can be used in different ways but typically you have either a time sensitive pricing like “black friday” or a general discount price.
+Discounts can be used in different ways but typically you have either time-sensitive pricing like “Black Friday” or a general discount price.

-Adding specific price variants to allow for this B2C type of discounts could be modelled in Crystallize as follows:
+Adding specific price variants to allow for this B2C type of discounts could be modeled in Crystallize as follows:

 - Black Friday